pelinbalci/pelinbalci.github.io/_posts/2020-10-20-style-transfer.md

 In this post, I would like to share my notes from the 'Style Transfer' lecture given by Udacity, Intro to Deep Learning with PyTorch.
 You can find the references below.

 The key is using the technique that a trained CNN to separate the content from the style of an image.
 Then you can merge the content of one image and style of another and you will get a new image.

     content image + style image = target image

 **Separating Style & Content**

 In deep networks, the image is transformed and the layers care about the content of the image, rather than texture and colors.
 But what about style?
-It is tecture, colors, curvature...
+It is texture, colors, curvature...

 ## VGG19 Paper Summary

-In this paper[1]  style transfer usses the features found in 19 layer VGG network.
+In this paper[1]  style transfer uses the features found in 19 layer VGG network.

 - Input: a color image.
 - Pass through conv and pool layers.